What can improve my chances of getting approved for a credit card?

 David Boyd, co-founder of Credit Card Compare, explains, "While no foolproof method guarantees credit card approval, satisfying a card's eligibility requirements enhances your chances of success.
 Generally, cards with more basic features tend to have fewer eligibility criteria compared to premium cards loaded with perks."

-Types of easy credit cards to get approved for
+Types of credit cards that are easier get

 Consider the following types of credit cards that may have more relaxed eligibility requirements: